Dual-branch Prompting for Multimodal Machine Translation: Experimental Setup

 \subsection{Dataset}

-Experiments were conducted on the widely used MMT benchmark dataset, Multi30K \cite{elliott2016multi30k}.
-This dataset is a multilingual extension of the Flickr30K dataset \cite{young2014image}, comprising images, corresponding English descriptions, and human-translated texts in German \text{(De)}, French \text{(Fr)}, and Czech \text{(Cs)}.
-The training set consists of 29,000 text-image pairs, while the validation set contains 1,014 text-image pairs.
+We evaluate our method on the Multi30K dataset \cite{elliott2016multi30k}, the standard benchmark for Multimodal Machine Translation.
+Multi30K is a multilingual extension of the Flickr30K dataset \cite{young2014image}, containing images paired with English descriptions and their manual translations in German (De), French (Fr), and Czech (Cs).
+The dataset comprises 29,000 text-image pairs for training and 1,014 pairs for validation.